 In some ways, the silent version is the more Christian film, but it is also the more risqué.
 The film clocks in at 2 hours and 23 minutes, and devotes the first 15 minutes alone to the Nativity; later scenes incorporate the teachings of Christ, including the Sermon on the Mount and his defense of the woman caught in adultery, as well as Palm Sunday, the Last Supper, and the Crucifixion.
 Jesus himself is never glimpsed directly; all we see is his hand, gesturing from the edge of the frame.
 And while the film was mostly shot in black-and-white, many of these scenes are shot in two-strip Technicolor, to underscore their sacred nature.

 But Technicolor is also used for one of the not-so-sacred sequences.
 Judah Ben-Hur (played by Ramon Novarro), the Jewish prince who was unjustly accused of trying to kill a Roman governor, and who was then sentenced to row the oars as a galley slave for the rest of his life, sees his fortunes reverse again when he saves a Roman consul (Frank Currier) during a sea battle, and is then adopted by that consul.
-The scenes in Rome also incorporate Technicolor footage — beginning with a victory parade led by topless women scattering flowers!
+The scenes in Rome that follow are partly shot in Technicolor — and they start with a victory parade led by topless women scattering flowers!

 Thus this film toes the line between piety and exhibitionism that was common to other Bible epics produced during the 1920s.
 There are one or two other moments of partial nudity in this film, but nothing serious.
 More significant is the way the film brings its two parallel storylines together — the one about Christ, and the one about Judah Ben-Hur — by portraying Judah as a man who eagerly awaits the Messiah, and who is prepared to use his wealth and social status to raise entire legions to help the Messiah fight against the Romans.